thejayhaykid/astro-blog/src/content/blog/engineering/python-kata.md

     assert expected == e1.babysit()
 ```

-Now we need that test to pass.
-Looking at the test, we need to be able to initialize a class that has a defined function call babysit that returns a string of "Successful event."
+Now I need that test to pass.
+I a class that has a defined function call babysit and returns a string of "Successful event."
 Easy enough, let's [add that in](https://github.com/thejayhaykid/babysitter-kata/commit/0a6e279edda8e4af54c68395c9bc7bd9cbf6beab):

 ```python
 """ This is the babysitter class """